Skip to main content

 Backup location drop-down displays only the successfully validated object store or NFS backup locations.

-• Cross Cloud Backup/Restore: this option is disabled by default, ensure this is disabled if you want to map your VSC with your storage provisioner
+• Cross Cloud Backup/Restore: this option is disabled by default.
+Ensure it remains disabled if you want to map your VSC with your storage provisioner.

 • Snapshot Class Mapping: facilitates mapping of storage provisioner for Portworx and non-Portworx environments